fkemp/union_membership/pages/essay-02.md

 ### 1960s

 The 60’s saw social uprising, as oppressed groups demanded equal rights in more visible ways.
 The living standard rose on the heels of economic prosperity, yet once again, these improvements were shared unequally, as minority groups were denied access to the benefits of prosperity.
 This prosperity also led to greater economic output from companies.
 This increased profit came at the expense of working conditions.
 Unions were weakened by policies of mitigation and negotiation, and their legal ability to strike was almost entirely removed.
 To legally strike workers must “exhaust the grievance procedure, then (1) seek official authorization …, (2) win majority support in a bargaining-unit election, (3) post a strike notice, and (4) allow [union] representatives to monitor and mediate the dispute”.[^11] This process was long and ineffective for the redress of workers’ concerns.
 Despite these setbacks, workers still went on strikes, called “wildcat strikes” to protest working conditions.
 These strikes were not authorized, nor officially organized by unions.
 However, they enabled workers, primarily manufacturing workers, to protest and improve their working conditions.[^12]

+{% include feature/image.html filename="strike poster.jpg" alt="Text reading Strike! while the iron is hot! wages for housework, showing an ironing board with with a hot iron and pants." caption="A poster protesting for equal rights and equal pay for women" link="https://lccn.loc.gov/2015649375" %}

 ### 1970s